yugr/libdebugme/README.md

 and it'll automatically run gdb on error.

-Alternatively you can manually link your app against libdebugme and/or run debugger explicitly (public APIs are in debugme.h).
+Alternatively you can manually link your app against libdebugme (but beware of --as-needed which is enabled by default in modern distros and will drop library dependency unless you call it explicitly) and/or run debugger explicitly (public APIs are in debugme.h).

 # Future plans